What Tendons Can Be Injured From Bench Pressing?

 Your shoulder is a relatively complex joint.
 It's fairly small but there are a lot of things that pass through it, like tendons, nerves and blood vessels.
 The rotator cuff muscles (subscapularis, infraspinatus, supraspinatus and teres minor) all sit on the shoulder blade.
 These muscles help keep the head of your humerus, the arm bone, in the shoulder socket.
 They are not meant to be very strong, which is why they are more susceptible to injury.

-Of the four rotator cuff tendons, the most commonly injured one is the supraspinatus tendon, according to an article from the University of California Los Angeles Orthopedic Surgery..
+Of the four rotator cuff tendons, the most common injuries in weight training are found in the supraspinatus tendon, according to an article from the University of California Los Angeles Orthopedic Surgery.
 This little muscle's job is to raise your arm out to the side, away from your body.

 Bicep Tendon